 - Numbness usually up to the three fingers of the hand

-All can be accompanied by swelling or change in colour of the skin!
+- All can be accompanied by swelling or a change in skin color.

-According to recent studies, CTS is more likely to be developed by women.
+Recent studies show women are more likely to develop wrist tendon pain.
 In fact, they are three times more likely to develop it compared to men!
-Usually who are affected are people older in age, which work in high strain jobs or repetitive movements, and or do hand-intensive activities after work.
-An example of hand-intensive activity can be gardening.
+Older people, people who work in high-strain jobs or perform repetitive movements and or do hand-intensive activities after work, are also more susceptible to wrist pain.
+Examples of hand-intensive activities are gardening, gaming, or operating vibrating machinery.

 Some people might have a genetic predisposition.
-An example is people who are born with a smaller carpal tunnel which might cause CTS to develop.
-Injuries such a sprained or fractured wrist can be a cause of CTS.
-Simply because a trauma can pressure the median nerve.
+For example, people born with a smaller carpal tunnel might develop CTS.
+Injuries such as a sprained or fractured wrist can cause CTS simply because trauma can pressure the median nerve.

-Another cause can be linked to hormonal changes which can occur during pregnancy or menopause.
-These changes cause the enlargement of the wrist structure and of the pressure of the nerves.
-Other conditions in which origin an enlargement of the wrist structure are also obesity, diabetes or hypothyroidism and rheumatoid arthritis.
+Another reason can be linked to hormonal changes during pregnancy or menopause.
+These changes cause the enlargement of the wrist structure and the pressure on the nerves.
+Other conditions are enlargement of the wrist structure, obesity, diabetes or hypothyroidism, and rheumatoid arthritis.